Connect767 serves as a marketplace for the public to find businesses and professionals of Dominican heritage.

 Eustache attended the Castle Bruce Secondary School and then Dominica State College where he earned an Associate's degree in Building and Civil Engineering.

-After working in the Construction and Engineering industry in Dominica.
-Eustache later migrated to New York and went on to earn two additional undergraduate degrees and a Master’s degree in Engineering and Technology Management.
+After working in the construction and engineering industry in Dominica, Eustache later migrated to New York, and went on to earn two additional undergraduate degrees, as well as a Master’s Degree in Engineering and Technology Management.

-studied Electrical Engineering at University of Technology Jamaica and has worked in the e-commerce and financial services industry for a number of years.
+Macazar, like Sadick, is from Petite Soufriere, a small village located on Dominica's east coast.
+He has pursued studies in Electrical Engineering at University of Technology, Jamaica, and has worked in the e-commerce and financial services industry for a number of years.

-Prosper has always been one to advocate for improving the lives of the people.
-As a matter of fact, he started on the quest to do just that with “TeckworkDA,” a short-lived venture for mobile related services and repair, among other services.
+Prosper has always been an advocate for improving the lives of others.
+On the quest to do just that, he founded TeckworkDA, a venture for mobile and other tech-related services and repair.

-These days Macazar works as a Cisco Network Professional for a fortune 500 company in New York where behind the scenes he improves the lives of many and he brings that same passion to Connect767.
+Presently, Macazar works as a Cisco Network professional for a Fortune 500 company in New York, where, behind the scenes, he improves the lives of many.
+He brings that same passion of service to others to Connect767.

-Prior to Connect767’s establishment, it’s CEO Sadick Eustache provided and continues to provide resources and financial support to developing communities within Dominica.
-An avid sports enthusiast, he sponsored the East Central Football Club, which hails from the same region as him with new and complete sets of football uniforms.
+Prior to Connect767’s establishment, Sadick Eustache, CEO, provided and continues to provide resources and financial support to developing communities within Dominica.
+An avid sports enthusiast, he has sponsored the East Central Football Club of Petite Soufriere with new and complete sets of football uniforms.